flutter/website/src/docs/development/tools/vs-code.md

 ## Fast edit and refresh development cycle

-Flutter offers a best-in-class developer cycle enabling you to see the effect of your changes almost instantly with the _hot reload_ feature.
+Flutter offers a best-in-class developer cycle enabling you to see the effect of your changes almost instantly with the _Stateful Hot Reload_ feature.
 See [Using hot reload](hot-reload) for details.

 ## Advanced debugging